aantron/ocaml.org/data/planet/camlcity/plasmafs.md

 of room for optimization.

 </p><p>
-Given that a map/reduce task needs the name node only every &asymp;0.3 seconds, this &quot;commit speed&quot; would be theoretically sufficient for around 1600 parallely running tasks.
+Given that a map/reduce task needs the name node only every ≈0.3 seconds, this "commit speed" would be theoretically sufficient for around 1600 parallely running tasks.
 It is likely that other limits are hit first (e.g. the switching capacity).
 Anyway, these are encouraging numbers showing that this young project is not on the wrong track.